Paying land tax for the first time

-The site value (also known as land value) of your property is important because it is used to calculate land tax.
+The site value (also known as land value or taxable value) of your property is important because it is used to calculate land tax.

 Disagreeing with your site value

-Municipal councils conduct site revaluations across the majority of Victorian properties every two years.
-Site value is used to calculate council rates notices and also land tax.
-We use these valuations for land tax purposes, but we do not make or oversee them.
+Municipal councils conduct site revaluations across the majority of Victorian properties every two years, with site value used to calculate council rates and also land tax.
+While we use these valuations for land tax purposes, we neither do the valuations nor oversee them.

-2016 was the most recent revaluation year and is used to calculate 2017 land tax assessment notices.
+2016 was the most recent revaluation year and is used to calculate the 2017 and 2018 land tax assessment notices.
 In some cases, a property's site value may have exceeded the threshold.